aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

     }
 ```

-This Java code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ISlide#getImage-java.awt.Dimension-) method:
+This Javascript code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ISlide#getImage-java.awt.Dimension-) method:

 ```javascript
     var pres = new  aspose.slides.Presentation("PresentationNotes.pptx");